sovrynn/ecdo/0-FOUNDATION-THEORY/oceanic-displacement/README.md

 ### Best Examples of Location Oceanic Displacement Analysis

 `LOCATION-ANALYSIS` is where all the location-specific flood analysis is located.
 Some good examples are:
-- Shetland (`europe/great-britain`)
+- North Africa, desert ripple analysis
+- France, ripple analysis
-- Gulf of California (`north-america/great-basin`)
+- Gulf of California (`north-america/great-basin`) chokepoint analysis
-- Asia, chokepoints
 - Turkey (Urgup Cones), Black Sea water surge level (1025 m)
-- North Africa, 1200m height 600m above sea level

 ### Factors that are difficult to predict